The goals of the English major are to develop:

 - English majors should take a seminar (4000-level course) during their senior year.

 - English majors will receive credit toward the major for certain courses with an interdisciplinary or comparative literature focus if they carry an ENGL attribute or an ENGL course number.
 Up to two additional "cognate courses" in other department or programs that are deemed relevant to the major may be counted with permission of the associate chair.
+A list of courses offered in other areas are listed in the Bulletin.

 - Up to two courses may be double counted between major and major.
 That is, each of the two courses may be counted for both an English major and another related major.
 Only one course may be double counted between major and minor.